Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-1.md

 Although Origami components are authored using Bower, components are published to NPM so projects which use Origami may choose to use NPM over Bower ([but we still recommended Bower for now](https://origami.ft.com/docs/tutorials/npm/)).

-Don't worry if this sounds a little confusing for now.
+Don't worry if this sounds a little confusing at the moment.
 Later in this tutorial we will install dependencies using Bower for our component to use.
 We will also see how Origami components are automatically published to NPM.

 ## Start Developing